CoffeeBrewer64/Antartican/README.md

 The fictional language of Antartican. **This is not the actual language of Antartica.
 It's an inside joke.**

+# Systems

+There are two writing and speaking systems (just called "Systems").
+These are Strid and Nipok.

+Strid uses English letters and sounds.

+Nipok uses English letters with apostrophes (') after them with different sounds.

 # Links

 [Dictionary](./dic/Dictionary.md)